sxMLxr/ML-AI/README.md

-IBM Course 1 of 6 Labs.
+IBM AI ENGINEER Course 1 of 6 Labs.
 Courses completed, with coded examples.

 Note:  Created Youtube video displaying SnapML Librarys its use and its effectiveness in modeling build/execution times.